 Notes

-- If desired, strain the liquid from the slow cooker into a saucepan and simmer over medium heat for about 10-15 minutes or until the sauce reduces slightly and thickens.
-Drizzle the reduced sauce over the pulled pork if desired.
+- For an extra sauce on top, strain the liquid from the slow cooker into a saucepan and simmer over medium heat for about 10-15 minutes or until the sauce reduces slightly and thickens, then drizzle it over the pork.

 Nutrition